DasEd955/AttributionLens/planning.md

 ### Milestone 5 — Production layer

 - **Spec provided** — Section 7 (label variants), Section 8 (appeals), Section 10 (rate limiting), Section 11 (audit log schema), and the appeal diagram.
-- **Asked to generate** — The label generation logic mapping verdict and confidence to the three exact label texts, the `POST /appeal` endpoint with the status update and audit logging, the SQLite audit log, and the Flask-Limiter configuration.
+- **What was built** — `labels.py`, which maps a verdict and confidence value to one of the three Section 7 variants and returns the exact, verbatim reader-facing text.
+The `TransparencyLabel` dataclass mirrors the `label` block of the `/submit` response contract. `app.py` was extended with the `POST /appeal` endpoint, which validates the payload, looks up the original decision, flips its status to `under_review`, attaches the appeal record to the audit log, and returns the Section 3 confirmation shape. `GET /content/<id>` was also added, returning the full decision record with all attached appeals for use by a human reviewer.
+Flask-Limiter was wired into `app.py` with the three tier limit table from Section 10: `POST /submit` at 10/hour and 30/day, `POST /appeal` at 5/hour, and a global 100/hour backstop.
+A `util/` package was introduced to hold the shared `clamp01` helper, which was being duplicated across signal and scoring modules.
+Test coverage was expanded to 72 tests across 10 files.
-- **Verification** — Drive inputs that reach all three label variants, confirm an appeal flips status to `under_review` and writes an appeal record, confirm the audit log holds at least three decision entries, and confirm the rate limits return `429` when exceeded.
+- **Verification** — All three label variants are reached and match spec text verbatim.
+An appeal flips a decision to `under_review` and writes an appeal record recoverable via `/content/<id>` and `/log`.
+The audit log holds at least three decision entries.
+Rate limits return `429` when the quota is exceeded.
+All 72 tests pass.

 ---

 ## 15. Spec Reflection and AI Usage

-These two sections are completed during and after implementation (Milestones 3 to 5), per the project layout.

-- **Spec reflection** — One concrete way this spec made implementation faster, and one place where the implementation diverged from the plan and why.
-To be filled in once the code exists.
-- **AI usage** — At least two specific instances describing what the AI was directed to build and what was revised or overridden.
-To be filled in once the code exists.
+### Spec reflection

+**Where the spec accelerated implementation.** The confidence formula in Section 5 was written out as explicit arithmetic before any code existed.
+When Claude Code generated `scoring.py`, it had a concrete equation to implement rather than a prose description of intent, so the first draft matched the acceptance tests almost exactly.
+The only manual check needed was confirming the floating-point arithmetic matched the hand-computed examples in Section 6.

+**Where implementation diverged from the plan.** Section 9 originally stated that an unavailable Groq client returns `503` when both signals fail.
+During Milestone 4, Signal 2 (stylometry) was made always-available by design (it is pure Python with no external dependency), which made the original `503` path unreachable under normal operation.
+The degraded path was redefined: if Groq is unavailable, the system proceeds on stylometry alone and caps confidence at 0.5.
+The `503` is now reserved for the genuinely unreachable case where both signals fail simultaneously.
+Tests that previously asserted the old `503` behavior were updated to match.

+### AI usage

+**Instance 1 — Stylometric signal and calibration.** Claude Code was given Section 4 (Signal 2 description) and asked to implement `signals/stylometric_signal.py` with the four specified features and a normalized `p_ai_style` output.
+The first draft was correct in structure but had a silent calibration error: the type-token ratio band was set for long texts, so short submissions saturated silently to a subscore of 0.0.
+This was caught via `scripts/calibration_check.py`, the band was recalibrated to `[0.55, 0.92]`, and a regression guard test was added.
+The AI produced the correct shape; the calibration required manual verification against real fixture data.

+**Instance 2 — Appeals endpoint.** Claude Code was given Sections 8 and 11 and asked to implement `POST /appeal` and extend the audit log schema.
+The first draft accepted either `reasoning` or `creator_reasoning` as the appeal field without being asked to, which turned out to match the test suite.
+One revision was needed: the original draft did not attach the appeal record to the decision row in a way that was queryable through the existing `/log` endpoint.
+The audit log schema was adjusted so that `appeal_filed`, `appeal_reasoning`, and `appeal_id` are surfaced as columns on the decision row, not as a separate lookup, keeping the reviewer view simple.